WillHennessey/WillHennessey.github.io/_posts/2017-08-21-single-table-inheritance-with-rails.md

 All of the sub-models we've defined have a unique implementation of the `set_default_priority` function.
 This is to illustrate that by using STI we can have sub-models share the same database table, yet have behave differently.

-Using the rails console we test that STI is working as expected.
+Using the rails console we can test that STI is working as expected.
 <div class = "block-code-expanded">
 {% highlight ruby %}
 # Open the console by typing 'rails console' in your terminal